syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 {% endhighlight %}

+## Overriding the default theme

+The theme resource dictionary contains set of keys which are mapped to the style in control style dictionaries.
+It is possible to customize the default theme appearance by overriding these key values.

-## Common and control specific keys
+The following section explains how to override both the common and control specific keys.

+### Overriding the common keys

-The common theme resource dictionary has the following set of keys, which are mapped to specific elements in all our controls.
-To override the overall appearance of a theme, change the values for the keys as required.
+The theme resource dictionary contains the following set of common keys which are mapped to the UI elements of all the controls.
+To override the overall appearance of a theme, you can change the values for these keys as required.
+You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 * SyncPrimaryColor
 * SyncPrimaryLightColor